 It was a real problem.

 And no amount of Wellness Wednesdays (an extra hour for lunch on a Wednesday), wellbeing initiatives, support clinics, yoga glasses, free fruit etc was solving the problem.
-In fact, even with a plethora of initiatives available to staff, wellbeing cases were on the increase.
-Worryingly so.

 The problem clearly wasn’t with the business or execs, after all they had provided a plethora of initiatives to support people (at great expense).
-The problem must lie with the employees.
+The problem must therefore lie with the employees.
 They simply aren’t resilient enough.

 Genius, let’s teach our people how to be more resilient.